Heights on square of modular curves: Introduction

-Needless to say, this result cries for both sharpening and generalization, which we intend to tackle in the future.
-Yet it should be possible to immediately use avatars of Theorem~\ref{mainofintro} to prove the vacuity of sets of rational points of some specific modular curves of arithmetic interest.
-If combined with lower bounds for heights furnished by isogeny theorems as in~\cite{BPR13}, the above theorem already has consequences on rational points (Corollary~\ref{corolaBrum}).
+Needless to say, this result cries for both sharpening and generalization.
+Yet it should be possible to immediately use avatars of Theorem~\ref{mainofintro} to prove that rational points are only cusps and CM points, for some specific modular curves of arithmetic interest.
+If combined with lower bounds for heights furnished by isogeny theorems as in~\cite{BPR13}, the above theorem already has consequences on rational points (see Corollary~\ref{corolaBrum}).

 Regarding past works about rational points on modular curves, one can notice that most of them use, at least in parts, some variants of Mazur's method, which can very roughly be divided into two steps: first, map modular curves to winding quotients as described above; then prove some quite delicate properties about completions of that map to $J_e$ (formal immersion criteria).
-That second step is probably the one which is the most difficult to carry over to great generality.
-The method we here propose therefore allows to make use of the only first and crucial fact - the mere existence of nontrivial winding quotients.
-That is known to be, for many cases, a deep result of Kolyvagin-Logachev-Kato, \`a-la-Birch-Swinnerton-Dyer Conjecture which, again, seems to reflect, from the arithmetic point of view, the quite special properties of the image locus (in the moduli space of principally polarized abelian varieties) of modular curves, among all algebraic curves, under Torelli's map.
+The second step is probably the most difficult to carry over to great generality.
+The method we here propose therefore allows one to use only the first and crucial fact - the mere existence of nontrivial winding quotients.
+In many cases, the existence of such quotients is known to be a deep result of Kolyvagin-Logachev-Kato, \`a la Birch-Swinnerton-Dyer Conjecture which, again, seems to reflect, from the arithmetic point of view, the quite special properties of the image locus (in the moduli space of principally polarized abelian varieties) of modular curves, among all algebraic curves, under Torelli's map.